fhcrc/nestly/docs/scons.rst

 As you can see above, aggregate targets are added using the :meth:`~SConsWrap.add_aggregate` method.
 The first argument to this method is used as a key for accessing the aggregate collection(s) from the control dictionary.
-The second argument should be a factory function which will be called with no arguments and set as the initial value of the aggregate collection (typically, either `list` or `dict`).
+The second argument should be a factory function which will be called with no arguments and set as the initial value of the aggregate (typically a collection constructor like `list` or `dict`).

-In theory, one could operate on the aggregate collection without having to "return" to a previous nest state.
-However, as the example above illustrates, if one did this a separate target would be created for each nest item in the current nest level.
-In particular, the "operate_on_aggregate" target would be exactly the same for each of `A/C` and `A/D` (as well as `B/C` and `B/D`).
-Especially for expensive computations, this is not ideal.

-The :meth:`~SConsWrap.pop` method avoids this mess by taking us back to a previous nest state so that aggregates can be operated on without producing duplicate targets.
+Prior to using the aggregate collection, any branching nest levels added after the aggregate should be removed, using :meth:`~SConsWrap.pop` to prevent building identical targets.
-This function, when passed the name of a nest level, returns the nest wrapper to the state just before that nest level was created.
+This function, when passed the name of a nest level, returns the :class:`SConsWrap` to the state just before that nest level was created.
-The only modifications which remain are those towards the aggregate collection, which retains any targets added to it within the removed/closed nest levels.
+The only modifications which remain are those on the aggregate collection, which retains any targets added to it within the removed nest levels.
-Once back at the parental nest level, targets added to the collection can be operated on by any further targets added.
+Once back at the parental nest level, targets added to the aggregate can be operated on by any further targets added.
 Note that to pop a level from the nest, one must call :meth:`nestly.scons.SConsWrap.add` rather than :meth:`nestly.core.Nest.add`.

 Because the results of operations on aggregates are just regular targets at some ancestral nest level, these targets can be used as the sources to targets further downstream.